 That can be a difficult number to conceptualize.
-I find it's useful to instead think about how there are twenty-five cafeterias at the plant and you just have to understand that some of these cafeterias seat thousands of people.
+I find it's useful to instead think about how there are twenty-five cafeterias at the plant and you just have to understand that some of these cafeterias seat up to ten thousand people.

-So now you just need to visualize a cafeteria that seats thousands and thousands of people.
+So now you just need to visualize a cafeteria that seats ten thousand people.